ZetCode

 Golang slices.All

 This tutorial explains how to use the slices.All function in Go.
-We'll cover slice operations with practical examples of checking conditions.
+We cover iterating over index-value pairs of a slice with practical examples.

 Basic slices.All Example